twilight-rs/twilight/book/src/overview.md

         .resource_types(ResourceType::MESSAGE)
         .build();

-    // Startup an event loop to process each event in the event stream as they
+    // Startup the event loop to process each event in the event stream as they
     // come in.
     loop {
         let event = match shard.next_event().await {
             Ok(event) => event,
             Err(source) => {
                 tracing::warn!(?source, "error receiving event");

+                if source.is_fatal() {
+                    break;
+                }

                 continue;
             }